2018/19 headlines

-- 66p of each £1 of a student’s fee is invested directly in teaching our students
+- 71p of each £1 of a student’s fee was invested directly in teaching our students

-We invest heavily in the student experience.
-In total, the University spends 89% of its student fee income directly on student experience activities and facilities.
-As well as direct teaching provision, our campuses and facilities, this includes student financial support, other student services such as wellbeing and libraries, and a grant to the Students’ Union.
+We invest heavily in the student experience, providing a supportive and empowering learning environment.
+In 2021/22, the University spent 90% of its student fee income directly on student experience activities and facilities.
+As well as direct teaching provision, campuses and facilities, this included student financial support, other student services such as wellbeing and libraries, and a grant to the Students’ Union.

 Where the University's income comes from

-Income in 2018/19 was £138 million.
-The majority of this came from student fee income and other education contracts, shown in the chart below:
+Income in 2021/22 was £200 million – the majority of this came from student fee income and other education contracts, shown in the chart below:

 How we spend every £1 of student fee income*